 - Retaining structures less than 1.0 metres in height, that retain less than 1.0 metre of earth

-- Buildings (e.g., a storage shed) less than 10 square metres in size (note: even though a permit is not required, the structure must still comply with zoning regulations with respect to setbacks and height)
+- Buildings (e.g., a storage shed) less than 10 square metres in size, using exterior wall measurements (note: even though a permit is not required, the structure must still comply with zoning regulations with respect to setbacks and height)

 - Farm Buildings on land designated for agricultural use and with farm status under the Assessment Act (note: farm buildings must comply with the requirements of the National Farm Building Code and the applicable zoning regulations [e.g., setbacks] for the property)

-NOTE: A detached accessory building less than 10 sq m (107 sq ft) and built on properties containing a single family dwelling is exempt from requiring a building permit, but must still meet setback requirements specified in the Zoning Bylaw.
+NOTE: A detached accessory building less than 10 sq m (107 sq ft) using exterior wall measurements and built on properties containing a single-family dwelling is exempt from requiring a building permit, but must still meet setback requirements specified in the Zoning Bylaw.